Procedures for Registering and Managing Internet Domain Names Outside NYU.EDU

 In a case where it is proposed to move the ownership or hosting of an existing domain from another organization to New York University, application must be made to firstname.lastname@example.org in accordance with the approach described in this statement.

 The NOC will apply for domain creation with the InterNIC, and NOC staff will be listed as administrative and technical contacts.
 The requesting party will bear the registration cost and will be listed as the billing contact.
 The NOC will provide primary and secondary name service for the domain.

-Under no circumstance may individuals directly arrange or have a third-party vendor arrange non-NYU.EDU names for computing resources attached to NYU-NET or hosted outside NYU by application to ISPs or other Internet naming authorities outside the University.
+Only under limited circumstances may individuals directly arrange or have a third-party vendor arrange non-NYU.EDU names for computing resources attached to NYU-NET or hosted outside NYU by application to ISPs or other Internet naming authorities outside the University: